If you’re trying to build a high quality home gym on a budget, then you’ll want the best adjustable dumbbells you can afford.

 Compared to a fixed dumbbell set, a pair of adjustable dumbbells is the more cost-effective option.
 For example:

-- The price of the Rep Fitness 5-100 lb Rubber Hex Dumbbell Set (fixed DBs) is $2379.
-That doesn't include shipping, which is an extra ~$300+ depending on where you live.
-The set goes from 5-100 lb dumbbells in 5 lb. increments.
-This is one of the best bang for your buck sets out there (i.e. good quality, great price).
+- The price of the Rep Fitness 5-100 lb Rubber Hex Dumbbell Set (fixed DBs) is a whopping $2379.
+This doesn’t include shipping, which is an extra ~$300+.
+Keep in mind this is one of the better priced fixed dumbbell sets available.
+The dumbbells go from 5-100 lb in 5 lb. increments.

-- So, the fixed set in this example is a whopping 400%+ more expensive than the adjustable set!
+- So, the fixed set in this example is ~300% more expensive than the adjustable set!

 Are All Adjustable Dumbbells the Same?